-304 The 60-year cycle recorded in solar activity and Earth's rotation (Mazzarella, 2007, 305 2008; Scafetta, 2010) must also have affected the oceanic circulation, judging from its 306 recording in the marine environments (e.g. Black et al., 1999; Patterson et al., 2004; 307 Klyashtorin et al., 2009) and in sea level changes (Parker, 2013).
-The data from the Arctic 308 (Klyashtorin et al., 2009) are especially relevant, because they seem to confirm the proposal 309 by the present author that the Gulf Stream distribution of water is subjected to a beating 310 activity due to the interchange of angular momentum between the hydrosphere and the solid 311 earth (Mörner, 1984, 2010, 2011, 2012).
-This seems evident from their own data (op cit.), 312 though they interpret the correlations observed in terms of temperature forcing.
-The situation 313 is as follows: the stocks of herring and cod in the Barents Sea fluctuates with a 60-year 314 periodicity (the cods lagging by 8-10 years), which correlates with the changes in Arctic 315 temperature, in ocean water temperature and in ice cover conditions in the Barents Sea (with 316 a lag-time of 8-10 years); all exhibiting an ~60-year periodicity.
-The authors note that the 317 changes in ice cover reflects the "delivery of warm Atlantic water to the region" and that 318 "the main source of heat delivered to the Arctic basin is warm water inflow from the North 319 Atlantic Stream" as recorded by Nikolaev and Alexeev (1998).
-This implies that the Gulf 320 Stream system must exhibit beating cycle of 60 years, just as the LOD cycle and solar 321 activity cycle, in full agreement with the proposal of Mörner (1984, 2010, and especially 322 2011).
-This is illustrated in Fig. 6, where the base data of Klyashtorin et al. (2009) have been 323 put in the context of the main Solar Wind-Earth rotation model proposed (Fig. 1).
+The same mechanism seems to be recorded by Klyashtorin et al. (2009), though they interpret the correlations observed in terms of temperature forcing.
+The situation is as follows: the stocks of herring and cod in the Barents Sea fluctuates with a 60-year periodicity (the cods lagging by 8-10 years), which correlates with the changes in Arctic temperature, in ocean water temperature and in ice cover conditions in the Barents Sea (with a lag-time of 8-10 years); all exhibiting an ~60-year periodicity.
+The authors note that the changes in ice cover reflects the "delivery of warm Atlantic water to the region" and that "the main source of heat delivered to the Arctic basin is warm water inflow from the North Atlantic Stream" as recorded by Nikolaev and Alexeev (1998).
+This implies that the Gulf Stream system must exhibit beating cycle of 60 years, just as the LOD cycle and solar activity cycle, in full agreement with the proposal of Mörner (1984, 2010, and especially 2011).
+This is illustrated in Fig. 7, where the base data of Klyashtorin et al. (2009) have been put in the context of the main Solar Wind-Earth rotation model proposed (Fig. 1).

-It is interesting that their extrapolations of the 60-year cycles of herring and cod stocks give a low at around 2040 (the cod with a 8-10 lag).
+It is interesting that their extrapolations of the 60-year cycles of herring and cod stocks give a low at around 2040 (the cod with a 8-10 yrs lag).
 This is in full agreement with the extrapolation of the longer-term solar cycles (Mörner, 2010, 2011).

-Fig. 6.
+Fig. 7.
 Interpretation of the forcing functions behind the changes observed and the correlations established by Klyashtorin et al. (2009) in the context of the effects of cyclic Solar Wind changes on the Earth's rate of rotation (Fig. 1; Mörner, 2010).

-This mechanism is likely to be the ultimate reason why Soon and Legates (2013) found a correlation between total solar irradiance (here trnaslated to Solar Wind actiovity) and the Eqator-to Pole surface temterature gradien (EPTG) in the northern hemisphere.
+This mechanism is likely to be the ultimate reason why Soon and Legates (2013) found a correlation between total solar irradiance (here translated to Solar Wind activity) and the Equator-to Pole surface temperature gradien (EPTG) in the northern hemisphere.

-338 The Gulf Stream system must be extremely sensitive to changes in the rate of rotation, 339 and vice versa in a feed-back coupling, implying that a change in rotation may be 340 compensated by a change in water mass transport within this system, or that a change in the 341 water transport (volume as well as direction) should affect the Earth's rate of rotation 342 (Mörner, 1984).
-The transport of warm equatorial water in the Gulf Stream may be primarily 343 directed along its northern branches to northwestern Europe and the Arctic basin, or along 344 the southern branch to southwest Europe and northwest Africa (Mörner, 1996a, 2010).
-345 Paleoclimatic time series with an annual resolution have made it possible to record the 346 temporal and spatial changes in climate for the last millennium over the east Atlantic to west 347 European region (Mörner, 2010).
+The Gulf Stream system must be extremely sensitive to changes in the rate of rotation, and vice versa in a feed-back coupling, implying that a change in rotation may be compensated by a change in water mass transport within this system, or that a change in the water transport (volume as well as direction) should affect the Earth's rate of rotation (Mörner, 1984).
+The transport of warm equatorial water in the Gulf Stream may be primarily directed along its northern branches to northwestern Europe and the Arctic basin, or along the southern branch to southwest Europe and northwest Africa (Mörner, 1996a, 2010).
+Paleoclimatic time series with an annual resolution have made it possible to record the temporal and spatial changes in climate for the last millennium over the east Atlantic to west European region (Mörner, 2010).

-348 During the Spörer, Maunder and Dalton Solar Minima Arctic water penetrated all the 349 way down to mid-Portugal and the Gulf Stream transport was concentrated along the 350 southern branch.
-This lead to Little Ice Age conditions in the north and central Europe, and 351 opposed warming conditions in Gibraltar region and Northwest Africa.
+During the Spörer, Maunder and Dalton Solar Minima Arctic water penetrated all the way down to mid-Portugal and the Gulf Stream transport was concentrated along the southern branch.
+This lead to Little Ice Age conditions in the north and central Europe, and opposed warming conditions in Gibraltar region and Northwest Africa.

-During the Solar Maxima the situation was reversed; the warm Atlantic water was transported far up into the Barents Sea region, making west Europe and the Arctic unusually warm, whilst the Gibraltar region and northwest Africa suffered cool conditions because ofdecreased transport along the southern branch of the Gulf Stream.
+During the Solar Maxima the situation was reversed; the warm Atlantic water was transported far up into the Barents Sea region, making west Europe and the Arctic unusually warm, whilst the Gibraltar region and northwest Africa suffered cool conditions because of decreased transport along the southern branch of the Gulf Stream.